William & Mary Police Department

+In November 2023, Don Butler was selected as the chief of the WMPD; he had served as interim chief since June 1 that year.
+Butler joined the department in 2012.
 WMPD officers have jurisdiction and legal authority on all university-owned property and work closely and share jurisdiction with the Williamsburg Police Department, the James City County Sheriff's Department and other law enforcement agencies.